mfahadahmed2020/Exercises-45-100-Days-Challenge-with-TypeScript/README.md

 Q 140 - Explain the error that occurs when trying to use a reserved word as a variable name.

 Q 141 - Discuss the significance of the await reserved word in asynchronous JavaScript.

+Q 142 - Create a Promise that resolves with "Hello, World!" after 2 seconds.

+Q 143 - Show how to use the .then() and .catch() methods to handle Promise resolution and rejection.

+Q 144 - Explain the use of the Promise.all() method with an example.